christhekeele/git-fork/README.md

 Dependencies
 ------------

-This extension depends on the commands:

-- cd
-- git
-- grep
-- sed

-It is not currently expected to work on Windows, although this may change in the future.
+`git-fork` does not currently work on Windows, although this may change in the future.
+Aside from the obvious `git` dependency, it uses `cd`, `grep`, and `sed` under the hood.

 Contributing
 ------------

 You know the drill: clone `git-fork`, and then... use it.
 That's the problem it's trying to solve, after all.

-If it's sufficiently broken that you can't use it to fix itself, please open an [issue](https://www.github.com/christhekeele/git-fork)!
+If it's sufficiently broken that you can't use it to fix itself, please open an [issue](https://www.github.com/christhekeele/git-fork/issues)!